 One way Save Crystal River patches scars is by organizing workers to purchase and lay biodegradable bags in the scars.
 Small eelgrass plants are planted in the bags to help encourage regrowth.
 While Save Crystal River has contractors skilled at this healing technique, it is expensive and laborious to repair this thoughtless damage.
 Thankfully, boaters can easily avoid damaging eelgrass.

 Props, Anchors or Manatees?

 Simply by looking at the different types of floating eelgrass, one can easily identify what damaged the eelgrass.
 Prop damage chops the eelgrass into small 1-2″ sections.
 It almost looks as if the grass was put through a food processor.
-You can see an example below left.

 When manatees graze, they rip the grass with their flippers and mouths.
 This causes portions of the grass to float to the surface, leaving about 6”-12” segments (see image above right).
 Manatees do not uproot most plants, so the eelgrass floating on the surface typically has no roots.

 Unlike manatee damage, anchor damage pulls large clumps of eelgrass up from its roots.
 Grazing manatees leave eelgrass roots intact, so the grass has a chance to regrow.
 Anchor damage, on the other hand, uproots entire plants and prevents eelgrass from regrowing.

 As mentioned earlier, there are two main types of scarring.
 Prop scarring occurs from a boat operating in shallow water either accidentally or intentionally.
 A prop scraping through the riverbed leaves those sandy straight scars.
 Sometimes, boaters will tilt their prop and accelerate in reverse to free their boat when grounded.
 In doing so, the prop blows away large amounts of plants and sand.
 This results in even more root damage to aquatic plants.